-IT IS THEREFORE ORDERED that Arizona-American Water Company is hereby authorized and directed to file with the Commission, on or before November 30, 2009, the schedules of rates and charges attached hereto and incorporated herein as Exhibit D, which shall be effective for all service rendered on and after December 1, 2009.
+1T IS THEREFORE ORDERED that Arizona-American Water Company is hereby authorized and directed to file with the Commission, on or before November 30, 2009, the schedules of rates and charges attached hereto and incorporated herein as Exhibit D, which shall be effective for all service rendered on and after December 1, 2009.

-IT IS FURTHER ORDERED that this docket shall remain open for the limited purpose of consolidation at a future date with a separate docket in which a revenue-neutral change to rate design of all Arizona-American Water Company's water districts or all Arizona-American's water and wastewater districts may be considered simultaneously, after appropriate public notice, with appropriate opportunity for informed public comment and participation.
+IT IS FURTHER ORDERED that this docket shall remain open for the limited purpose of consolidation in the Company's next rate case with a separate docket in which a revenue-neutral change to rate design of all Arizona-American Water Company's water districts or other appropriate proposals or all Arizona-American's water and wastewater districts or other appropriate proposals may be considered simultaneously, after appropriate public notice, with appropriate opportunity for informed public comment and participation.